 You must be logged into your Brown University email account to access the form.
 Applicants should submit:

-A statement of intent, in 1-2 singled-spaced pages, explaining the significance of the collaborative humanities certificate with regard to the applicant's academic and professional goals, and outlining the proposed course completion timeline.
+A statement of intent, in 1-2 single-spaced pages, explaining the significance of the collaborative humanities certificate with regard to the applicant's academic and professional goals, and outlining the proposed course completion timeline.

 A teaching relief statement describing, in a few paragraphs and no more than a single-spaced page, how the teaching relief will serve to support the applicant's work in the collaborative humanities, enhance their doctoral curricular training, and enrich their professional training and projects.